-Goal: Promote the development of recreational facilities, which will benefit both the residents of Darby and the local economy.
+Promote the development of recreational facilities, which will benefit both the residents of Darby and the local economy.

-1. Encourage the continued provision of park facilities and land areas commensurate with the needs of the community.

-2. Encourage the development of facilities which will promote the recreational economy of the Bitterroot Valley covering a wide range of activities.

-3. Encourage development of recreational facilities which will not detract from the natural environment.

-- 4. Encourage the development of year round recreational Facilities - 5.
+- 1. Encourage the continued provision of park facilities and land areas commensurate with the needs of the community. - 2.
+Encourage the development of facilities which will promote the recreational economy of the Bitterroot Valley covering a wide range of activities. - 3.
+Encourage development of recreational facilities which will not detract from the natural environment. - 4.
+Encourage the development of year-round recreational Facilities - 5.
 Encourage the preparation of a master plan and improvement program for the parks acquired through subdivision requirements. - 6.
-Encourage the joint use of park and recreational activities with schools.
+Encourage the joint use of park and recreational activities with schools. - 7.
+Encourage community involvement and volunteers to work with the Parks - 8.
+And Recreation Committee to ensure parks are maintained and enhanced.

-1. Develop multi-phase plan to improve facilities with consideration given to a walking trail and/or bike paths.

-2. Improve fencing and barriers at town parks.

-3. Incorporate National Forest sites into marketing materials/Campaign for Darby.
+- 1. Develop multi-phase plan to improve facilities with consideration given to a walking trail and/or bike paths. - 2.
+Improve fencing and barriers at town parks. - 3.
+Incorporate National Forest sites into marketing materials/Campaign for Darby.